Morenci mine: History

-In April 2012, the U.S. Department of Justice announced that Freeport McMoran would pay $6.8M to settle federal and state charges pertaining to the toxic outflow from Morenci Mine.
-According to the complaint waters, soils, habitats, and birds were either injured or lost as a result of the dangerous substances.
+In April 2012, the U.S. Department of Justice announced that Freeport McMoran agreed to pay $6.8M to settle federal and state charges pertaining to the outflow of acidic metal bearing waters from the Morenci Mine.
+According to the complaint, waters, soils, habitats, and birds were either injured or lost as a result of the hazardous substances.

 Labor Disputes

 The Morenci Mine has had a long history of labor disputes between mine workers and the various companies that have operated it.

-One of the earliest strikes at Morenci was in 1903, when workers, who were predominantly Mexican in descent and not represented by a union at the time due to racial issues, went on strike for higher wages.
+One of the earliest strikes at Morenci was in 1903, when workers, who were predominantly of Mexican descent and not represented by a union at the time due to racial issues, went on strike for higher wages.
 The strike ended when a flash flood destroyed many of the miners' homes and caused 40–50 deaths, prior to an anticipated confrontation between strikers and the U.S. Cavalry.

 The Morenci Mine was also central in the historic Arizona mine strike of 1983.
 From 1983 to 1986, workers at Morenci and three other mines went on strike due to layoffs impacting most of the workers at the mine following a large drop in the price of copper.
 Following the hiring of strikebreakers by Phelps-Dodge, striking union workers blocked the entrance to the mine, and engaged in sometimes violent confrontations with the strikebreakers.
 The early days of the strike involved large-scale armed intervention from the Arizona National Guard and Department of Public Safety, including armored vehicles and sharpshooters.
-In 1984, workers at Morenci began voting to decertify the unions, which resulted in the largest union decertification in the United States.
+In 1984, workers at Morenci began voting to decertify the unions.
 The strike of 1983 completely failed in 1986 after the NLRB rejected appeals by the unions to halt the decertification.